bobh66/nameko-examples-k8s/k8s/README.md

 minikube   Ready     <none>    3m        v1.8.0
 ```

-Minikube comes with Kubernetes Dashboard turned on:
+Minikube comes with Kubernetes Dashboard addon turned on.
+You can use it to poke around the cluster.
+Any information that you can see via dashboard can be as easily obtained with `kubectl` command.

+Start dashboard:
 `$ minikube dashboard`

 ## Create Namespace